u4saif/u4saif/README.md

 ## I'm Bachelor, Developer, and Learner!
 - 🔭 I’m currently working on a Angular!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m always looking to collaborate with other developers to solve new problems
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🚀 2020 Goals: Contribute more
 - ⚡ Fun fact: I love to eat more.

 ### Connect with me: